Tamsin DearnleyBack to previous page

 Absolutely - in fact, I often find myself with more adult pupils than children!
 There is no upper age limit on learning the harp.
 If you want to fulfil that long-held ambition, I would be delighted to help you.

 My child wants to learn - what do I do now?! back to top

 If your child has expressed an interest in learning the harp, I can only say (as one of those children myself) that if you are able to let them try it, they will probably be very thankful!

 However, I do recognise that the harp can be an intimidating instrument to explore - they are big, expensive, and relatively rare.
-The first thing I would recommend you do is try to find a local harp teacher, or harp group, and get a trial lesson so that your child can have a go on the harp - they may fall in love, or they may decide that the harp isn't for them at all and ask you for a drum kit.*
+The first thing I would recommend you do is try to find a local harp teacher or harp group, and get a trial lesson so that your child can have a go.
+They may fall in love, or they may decide that the harp isn't for them at all and ask you for a drum kit.*